louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### 2016 Infectious Diseases Society of America (IDSA) clinical practice guideline for the treatment of coccidioidomycosis [^7b991a91].
 Clinical Infectious Diseases (2016).
 Medium credibility.

-HSCT or solid organ transplant recipients after initial treatment of active coccidioidomycosis—Following initial treatment, we recommend that suppressive treatment be continued to prevent relapsed infection (strong, very low).
+HSCT or solid organ transplant recipients after initial treatment of active coccidioidomycosis — Following initial treatment, we recommend that suppressive treatment be continued to prevent relapsed infection (strong, very low).

 ---

 ### 2015 Infectious Diseases Society of America (IDSA) clinical practice guidelines for the diagnosis and treatment of native vertebral osteomyelitis in adults [^7e371e61].
 Clinical Infectious Diseases (2015).
 Medium credibility.

-IDSA grading of recommendations and evidence—overview of categories: Table 1 outlines a matrix with column headers including “Clarity of Balance Between Desirable and Undesirable Effects” and “Methodological Quality of Supporting Evidence (Examples),” with examples such as “Consistent evidence from well-performed RCTs or exceptionally strong evidence from unbiased observational studies.”
-Listed categories are “Strong recommendation, high-quality evidence,” “Strong recommendation, moderate-quality evidence,” “Strong recommendation, low-quality evidence,” “Strong recommendation, very-low-quality evidence (very rarely applicable),” “Weak recommendation, high-quality evidence,” “Weak recommendation, moderate-quality evidence,” “Weak recommendation, low-quality evidence,” and “Weak recommendation, very low-quality evidence.”
+IDSA grading of recommendations and evidence — overview of categories: Table 1 outlines a matrix with column headers including "Clarity of Balance Between Desirable and Undesirable Effects" and "Methodological Quality of Supporting Evidence (Examples)," with examples such as "Consistent evidence from well-performed RCTs or exceptionally strong evidence from unbiased observational studies."
+Listed categories are "Strong recommendation, high-quality evidence," "Strong recommendation, moderate-quality evidence," "Strong recommendation, low-quality evidence," "Strong recommendation, very-low-quality evidence (very rarely applicable)," "Weak recommendation, high-quality evidence," "Weak recommendation, moderate-quality evidence," "Weak recommendation, low-quality evidence," and "Weak recommendation, very low-quality evidence."

 ---

 ### Minocycline hydrochloride (Minocin) [^8dfa8cca].
 FDA (2025).
 Medium credibility.

-Escherichia coli .
+Escherichia coli.

- Enterobacter aerogenes .
+ Enterobacter aerogenes.

- Shigella species .
+ Shigella species.

- Acinetobacter species .
+ Acinetobacter species.

-Respiratory tract infections caused by Haemophilus influenzae .
+Respiratory tract infections caused by Haemophilus influenzae.

-Respiratory tract and urinary tract infections caused by Klebsiella species .
+Respiratory tract and urinary tract infections caused by Klebsiella species.

 MINOCIN®Intravenous is indicated for the treatment of infections caused by the following Gram-positive bacteria when bacteriologic testing indicates appropriate susceptibility to the drug:

 Upper respiratory tract infections caused by Streptococcus pneumoniae.

 Skin and skin structure infections caused by Staphylococcus aureus (Note: Minocycline is not the drug of choice in the treatment of any type of staphylococcal infection.)

 When penicillin is contraindicated, minocycline is an alternative drug in the treatment of the following infections:

-Meningitis due to Neisseria meningitidis .
+Meningitis due to Neisseria meningitidis.

-Syphilis caused by Treponema pallidum subspecies pallidum .
+Syphilis caused by Treponema pallidum subspecies pallidum.

-Yaws caused by Treponema pallidum subspecies pertenue .
+Yaws caused by Treponema pallidum subspecies pertenue.

-Listeriosis due to Listeria monocytogenes .
+Listeriosis due to Listeria monocytogenes.

-Anthrax due to Bacillus anthracis .
+Anthrax due to Bacillus anthracis.

 Vincent's infection caused by Fusobacterium fusiforme.

-Actinomycosis caused by Actinomyces israelii .
+Actinomycosis caused by Actinomyces israelii.

-Infections caused by Clostridium species .
+Infections caused by Clostridium species.

 In acute intestinal amebiasis, minocycline may be a useful adjunct to amebicides.